Ghazal 15, Verse 6

 JALVAH: {7,4}

-This verse is another part of a sort of quasi-'verse-set' that begins with {15,2}.
+This verse is another part of a quasi-'verse-set' that begins with {15,2}.

-While the beloved has a party and companions, the lover, in his state of devoid-of-self-ness or self-transcendance, doesn't even have himself.
+The beloved has the company of friends, in a gathering so radiant that it's carpeted with roses.
+Meanwhile the lover, in his state of self-transcendence or devoid-of-self-ness , doesn't even have himself.
 But he still has a 'gathering' [bazm] of some kind, and in mystical or Sufistic terms it may be greatly superior to hers.

-The breath lighting the candle is in one sense a paradox, since breath normally extinguishes a candle.
+The breath as lighting the candle is in one sense paradoxical, since in the real world breath extinguishes a candle.
 But for the sufistically inclined, fanaa or oblivion may be a truer 'illumination' than life in this transitory and unstable world.
-Since I am not only alone but even my 'self' is absent, an extinguished candle may in fact be the most appropriate light for my 'gathering'.
+Since the lover not only is alone, but has also lost even his 'self', an extinguished candle may in fact be the most appropriate light for his 'gathering'.
+Ghalib's candles are not exactly naturalistic in any case; not only is this one lit by breath, but another one is lit by lightning ({81,1}).

-Also, as Bekhud Dihlavi points out, my sighs are hot from the flames in my heart, so they are fiery; a candle melts as it burns down, and so do I. In the beloved's world radiance and luxury are so exquisite that the rose itself is a mere carpet; in my world the redness and radiance come only from my own burning, so that through my breath I am my own candle.
+Moreover, the lover himself may be a candle.
+As Bekhud Dihlavi points out, the lover's sighs are hot from the flames in his heart, so they are fiery; in addition, a candle melts away while burning, and so does the lover.
+In the beloved's world radiance and luxury are so exquisite that the rose itself is a mere carpet; in the lover's world the redness and radiance come only from his own burning, so that through his breath he becomes his own candle.